Ajlee-BI/SAN-Parking-Vehicle-Analysis/README.md

 - Source system (Chauntry, FlashValet, or SKIDATA)

 ### Key Challenge: SKIDATA Transaction Structure
 One of the biggest challenges during this phase was handling SKIDATA’s unique table design.
-Unlike the other vendors, SKIDATA records up to four rows for a single parking transaction because it logs each step in the parking process separately.
+Unlike the other vendors, SKIDATA records up to four rows for a single parking transaction because it logs each step in the parking process separately and each row stores a revenue amount but the only one that has an actual number besides zero.

 Each row is labeled with a MovementTypeDesig, which indicates the stage of the transaction.
 The sequence can vary depending on how the customer interacts with the system.
 For example: